Nolan Arenado Player Props: Cardinals vs. Brewers

 Nolan Arenado At The Plate

-- Among qualifying hitters in MLB, he ranks 38th in batting average, 89th in on-base percentage, and 135th in slugging.
+- Among the qualified hitters in MLB action, he ranks 22nd in batting average, 52nd in on-base percentage, and 69th in slugging.

-- Arenado enters this game on a seven-game hitting streak.
-Over the course of his last outings, he's hitting .333.
+- Arenado is batting .400 with one homer during his last games and is on an eight-game hitting streak.

-- Arenado has gotten a hit in all seven games this year, with more than one hit three times (42.9%).
+- Arenado has gotten a hit in all eight games this season, with more than one hit four times (50.0%).

-- In seven games played this season, he has not gone deep.
+- He has gone deep in one of eight games, and in 2.8% of his plate appearances.

-- Arenado has driven in a run in three games this year (42.9%), including one multiple-RBI game.
+- Arenado has driven in a run in four games this year (50.0%), including two games with multiple runs batted in.

+- In three of eight games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.